FAQ

 context (compile, show, context, dependents, report, next-id,

-doc build, book build) exit with an error. format and validate work
+doc build, book build) exit with an error. fmt and check work without a

 Can I use MarkSpec without a profile?

-Yes. markspec format and markspec validate work without a profile — they
+Yes. markspec fmt and markspec check work without a profile — they apply

-apply built-in formatting rules and lint checks.
-Commands that need type
+built-in formatting rules and lint checks.
+Commands that need type vocabulary

-vocabulary (compile, create, next-id) require a profile to know the
+(compile, create, next-id) require a profile to know the display-ID

 To activate a profile, create a .markspec.yaml in the project root: